lib-Pluton/Discord-Trickery/README.md

 # Discord-Trickery
 When you send a pic and it isn't a pic anymore.
+I will add new memes for discord trickery (01 Jan 2021)

 (Sorry for 1p GIFs.)